nodejs/node/doc/api/test.md

   * `count` {number} The number of subtests that have ran.

 Emitted when all subtests have completed for a given test.
+This event is guaranteed to be emitted in the same order as the tests are defined.

 ### Event: `'test:start'`